watchexec/watchexec/README.md

     $ watchexec -e py -r python server.py

+Call/restart `my_server` when any file in the current directory (and all subdirectories) changes, sending `SIGKILL` to stop the child process:

+    $ watchexec -r -k my_server

 Run `make` when any file changes, using the `.gitignore` file in the current directory to filter:

     $ watchexec make